 All three papers are identical in format and worth the same weighting.
 Each paper is 2 hours and worth 77 marks.
 Students must answer three short questions on each paper, one source question and one essay from a choice of two.
-All topics covered by the end of the first year will be examined in an internal exam in the summer of the Lower Sixth.
-Students will sit all external exams in the summer of the Upper Sixth.
+All topics covered by the end of the first year will be examined in an internal examination in the summer of the Lower Sixth.
+Students will sit all external examinations in the summer of the Upper Sixth.
 Students will be expected to maintain a file of notes, essays and handouts.
-Exam style questions will be marked according to examination board mark schemes.
+Examination style questions will be marked according to examination board mark schemes.

-Students will be supplied with two textbooks Lemieux, S. Hammal, R. Fairclough, P. and Bennett, A. J. 2021 McNaughton, N. and Kelly, R. 2017.
-Political ideas for A Level: Liberalism, Conservatism, Socialism, Feminism, Anarchism
+Students will be supplied with two textbooks AQA A Level Politics - Lemieux, S. Hammal, R. Fairclough, P. and Bennett, A. J. 2021 Political ideas for A Level: Liberalism, Conservatism, Socialism, Feminism, Anarchism -McNaughton, N. and Kelly, R. 2023.

-We are currently investigating the possibility of running an optional short trip to Washington DC to complement the study of the political system in the USA.
-There will be a charge for this trip if we have sufficient interest and are able to offer it.
+We are currently investigating the possibility of running an optional short trip to Washington DC to complement the study of the political system in the USA if we have sufficient interest and are able to offer it.

-Every year we take the Lower Sixth to Parliament and when possible the Supreme Court, for which there is no additional charge other than transportation and lunch costs.
+Every year we take the Lower Sixth to Parliament and, when possible, the Supreme Court, for which there is no additional charge other than transportation and lunch costs.
 We also encourage students to attend open lectures in central London when identified as applicable to their course.
 In previous years students have attended lectures at London School of Economics.
 These have not been run as formal school trips and students have booked their own seats and arranged transport.
 When possible we try to take students to lectures and revision conferences.
 There is a small additional charge for these events.